 Hardware Sizing Information for Windows Dell Environments and Hardware Sizing Information for UNIX Sun Environments detail several different hardware configurations based on performance, cost, and redundancy.
 Make sure that the planned hardware configuration meets the needs of the institution.

 For the exact versions of the operating systems, databases, and Java SE Developers Kit (JDK™) that are supported, see "Supported Technologies" in the Release Notes for the release that you are installing.
 It is critical that the software used to host Blackboard Learn meets requirements.

 The supported version of the JDK can be downloaded at http://java.sun.com/javase/downloads/index.jsp.

 Download and install the JDK on each application server.

 Make sure that the server or servers are dedicated to Blackboard Learn.
 Make sure that the server is not using valuable space and resources running unnecessary applications.

 Select one of the existing application servers to also act as the collaboration server.
-Optionally, configure a separate collaboration server.
+Alternatively, a separate server may be dedicated as the collaboration server.
 To learn more, see Set Up a Collaboration Server.
-The collaboration server may not be spread across multiple application servers because all users participating in a collaboration session must share the same resources.
+The collaboration server may not be spread across multiple application servers because all users participating in a Collaboration session must share the same resources.
 A single server must be configured to run the collaboration server.
-This server must handle collaboration sessions and performance will be unaffected by other requests.
-The application servers are configured to connect users to one server that handles all the collaboration sessions.
+This server must handle Collaboration sessions and performance will be unaffected by other requests.
+The application servers are configured to connect users to one server that handles all the Collaboration sessions.